Tauern Road Tunnel: 1999 fire catastrophe

-On 29 May 1999, about 4:50 a.m., an accident in the tunnel led to a fire in which twelve people were killed and 42 injured.
-Caused by a collision of up to 60 individual vehicles, the incident occurred when a truck collided with a column of stationary vehicles waiting at a traffic signal.
-As far as investigators could determine, eight people were killed by the force of the collision of the truck while four further victims died from the fire which followed, exacerbated by escaping fuel and hazardous materials on one of the vehicles involved.
+On 29 May 1999, about 4:50 a.m., an accident in the tunnel led to a fire which killed twelve people and injured forty-two.
+Caused by a collision of up to 60 vehicles, the incident occurred when a truck collided with a column of stationary vehicles waiting at a traffic signal.
+As far as investigators determined, eight people were killed by the force of the collision of the truck while four more died from the resultant fire, exacerbated by escaping fuel and hazardous materials on one vehicle involved.
 All of the victims were burned to the point of leaving skeletal remains at most, and for those in more intense areas of the fire, nothing more than ashes.

 The tunnel was so badly damaged by the heat from the fire that it had to be closed for three months for repairs during which major work was undertaken to improve the barriers, tunnel walls and ventilation system.
 A memorial service for the victims of the fire was held in the municipality of Flachau before the tunnel was officially reopened on 28 August 1999.